Caucasian War

-Russian control of the Georgian Military Road in the center divided the Caucasian War into the Russo-Circassian War in the west and the conquest of Chechnya and Dagestan in the east.
 Other territories of the Caucasus (comprising contemporary eastern Georgia, southern Dagestan, Armenia and Azerbaijan) were incorporated into the Russian Empire at various times in the 19th century as a result of Russian wars with Persia.
+In 1801, Russia annexed the Georgian Kingdom of Kartli-Kakheti.
 The remaining part, western Georgia, was taken by the Russians from the Ottomans during the same period.
+Russian control of the Georgian Military Road in the center divided the Caucasian War into the Russo-Circassian War in the west and the conquest of Chechnya and Dagestan in the east.

 History

 The war took place during the administrations of three successive Russian Tsars: Alexander I (reigned 1801–1825), Nicholas I (1825–1855), and Alexander II (1855–1881).
 The leading Russian commanders included Aleksey Petrovich Yermolov in 1816–1827, Mikhail Semyonovich Vorontsov in 1844–1853, and Aleksandr Baryatinskiy in 1853–1856.
 The famous Russian writer Leo Tolstoy, who gained much of his knowledge and experience of war for his book War and Peace from these encounters, took part in the hostilities.
 The Russian poet Alexander Pushkin referred to the war in his Byronic poem The Prisoner of the Caucasus (Кавказский пленник), written in 1821.
 Mikhail Lermontov, often referred to as "the poet of the Caucasus", participated in the battle near the river Valerik which inspired him to write the poem of the same name.
-In general, the Russian armies that served in the Caucasian wars were very eclectic.
-They included ethnic Russians from various parts of the empire, as well as Cossacks, Armenians, Georgians, Caucasus Greeks, Ossetians, and even soldiers of Muslim background like Tatars, Bashkirs, Kazakhs, Uyghurs, Turkmen.
-Some Caucasian Muslim tribes also sided with the Russians against fellow Muslims of the Caucasus.
-Muslim soldiers of the Imperial Russian Army had played a role in religious discussion and wooing allies for Russia against their Muslim counterparts in the Caucasus.

 The Russian invasion encountered fierce resistance.
 The first period of the invasion ended coincidentally with the death of Alexander I and the Decembrist Revolt in 1825.
-It achieved surprisingly little success, especially compared with the then recent Russian victory over the "Grande Armée" of Napoleon in 1812.
+It achieved surprisingly little success, especially compared with the then recent Russian victory over the Grande Armée of Napoleon in 1812.